ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Collect the service network and private network IP addresses to configure the firewall and DNAT rules.

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **VMware Solutions Shared** table, click on the virtual data center to configure.
+2. In the **VMware Solutions Shared** table, click the virtual data center to configure.
 3. In the **Private Network Endpoint** section, collect the **Service network IP** address and **Private network IP** address.

 ### Configuring firewall rules for the VMware NSX Edge Services Gateway
 {: #shared_vcd-ops-guide-pne-firewall-rules}

 The firewall rule allows traffic from the private network IP to go through your Edge Service Gateway.
-You may need to repeat this process (steps 5 to 10) to allow different traffic to enter your virtual data center, depending on which ports and protocols you need to open up.
+You might need to repeat this process (steps 5 - 10) to allow different traffic to enter your virtual data center, depending on which ports and protocols you need to open up.

 1. From the tenant portal, click **Data Centers**.
 2. From the main page under **Virtual Data Center**, click the virtual data center where you would like to configure the private network.
 3. In the left pane under **Networking**, click **Edges**.
-4. In the right pane select the network and click **SERVICES**.
+4. In the right pane, select the network and click **SERVICES**.
 5. Click the **Firewall** tab and click **+** to add a firewall rule.
 6. Add the private network IP that you collected from the {{site.data.keyword.cloud_notm}} virtual data center details page to the **Source** field.
 7. Add the service network IP that you collected from the {{site.data.keyword.cloud_notm}} virtual data center details page to the **Destination** field.
-8. Select the **Protocol**, (TCP, UDP, or Any) and specify **ports** for the **Service** field.
+8. Select the **Protocol** (TCP, UDP, or Any) and specify **ports** for the **Service** field.
 9. Select **Accept** for the **Action** field.
 10. Click **Save changes**.